 - In other words, when cells stop dividing but have not yet started dying they are in stationary phase.

 - A way to distinguish these possibilities is to compare viable count with a total count.

 - If both total counts and viable counts don’t change then you know that there is both no cell division and no cell death.

 - If total count increases while viable counts remain constant, then you know that you are observing a true balance between ongoing cell division and cell death.

 - Stationary phase usually occurs when cell concentration is so great and that some aspect of the environment is no longer able to serve the requirements of exponential growth.

-- Stationary phase is a time of significant physiological change and particularly involves the physiological adaptation of cells to survival through periods of little growth.
+- The stationary phase is a time of significant physiological change and particularly involves the physiological adaptation of cells to survival through periods of little growth.

-- In single celled microorganisms cell death is the point at which re initiation of division is no longer possible.
+- In single-celled microorganisms, cell death is the point at which re-initiation of the division is no longer possible.

 - Qualified definition: